openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Using Transformed Claims (TC), a claim value can be transformed using a limited set of functions before any further evaluation on the claim value is performed and before the claim value is returned to the RP.

 Each Transformed Claim is based off exactly one Claim provided by the OP.
 For example, the Claim `birthdate` can be used to derive a Transformed Claim for age verification (End-User is above a certain age) by applying a suitable chain of functions.
+The number of functions in the chain MAY be limited by use of the OPTIONAL OP Metadata element `transformed_claims_maxdepth`.

 Each function takes one input value (the original Claim's value or the output of the previous function) and produces one output value.
 Besides the input value, functions can only have static function arguments, typically zero or one.